12 Easy World Book Day costumes

-World Book Day 2021 is on 4th March so we've put together some easy costume ideas to help you turn your child into their favourite book character for the day.
+World Book Day 2024 is on 7 March.
+We've put together some easy costume ideas to help you turn your child into their favourite book character for the day.

 World Book Day is all about celebrating the joy of books, sharing a story together, and for millions of children, it’s the chance to spend the day dressed as a character from their favourite book.